USS Botetourt: Korean War era service

 Botetourt was recommissioned at Norfolk on 23 September 1950.
 Botetourt spent the rest of 1950 outfitting and conducting shakedown training.
 January 1951 brought post-shakedown availability at the Norfolk Naval Shipyard.
 She completed repairs on 27 January and, after a week of preparations, put to sea to begin operations out of Norfolk.
 Between late February and mid-June, the attack transport participated in a series of amphibious exercises and troop lifts.
 When not so engaged, she conducted independent ship's exercises and type training.
 In port, upkeep and maintenance occupied her time.
 On 15 June, she departed Norfolk for Morehead City, North Carolina, where she embarked marines.
 From there, Botetourt started out across the Atlantic on the only Mediterranean deployment of her career.
 While serving with the 6th Fleet, she participated in amphibious exercises at Sardinia, Crete, and Malta and visited ports in France, Greece, Italy, and Algeria.
 The attack transport departed Oran, Algeria, on 20 September and laid in a course for the United States.
 Botetourt disembarked her marine contingent at Morehead City on 30 September and reentered Norfolk immediately thereafter.

 Her return to Norfolk heralded a resumption of troop lifts and amphibious exercises.
 Between mid-October and mid-November, she participated in an exercise at Vieques Island in the West Indies and in a similar evolution at Onslow Beach, North Carolina, upon her return.
 Botetourt reentered Norfolk on 18 November and enjoyed an extended leave and liberty period through the end of the year.

 The first three months of 1952 brought more local operations out of Norfolk.
 On 1 April 1952, she entered the Norfolk Naval Shipyard for a two-month regular overhaul.
-At the conclusion of the repair period, the attack transport headed south to Guantanamo Bay, Cuba, for refresher training.
+At the conclusion of the repair period, the attack transport headed south to Guantánamo Bay, Cuba, for refresher training.
 Upon her return to Norfolk, she conducted additional amphibious training at Little Creek, Virginia In August, Botetourt made a round-trip voyage from the United States to Bremerhaven, Germany, to carry 1,600 Army troops there.

 She returned to Norfolk early in September and, after two weeks of upkeep, resumed normal operations out of her home port.
 Botetourt continued in active service for a little more than three years.
 Her assignments during that time were quite repetitious.
 She participated in landing exercise after landing exercise—most frequently at Vieques Island or Onslow Beach.
 Those duties were punctuated with training cruises for naval reservists and summer training cruises for Naval Academy and NROTC midshipmen.
 Throughout that period, she operated either along the east coast or in the West Indies.

 On 14 November 1955, Botetourt got underway from Norfolk bound for Philadelphia and inactivation.
 She arrived at her destination that same day and began preparations for inactivation immediately.